jpverkamp/blog/content/reviews/books/Robert Jackson Bennett/The Founders Trilogy/2 - Shorefall.md

 ---
 > Learn what your city has forgotten.
 What men of power have forgotten time and time again, throughout history—that there is always, always something mightier.

-{{<crosslink Foundryside>}} was quite a ride, with an awesome magic system, great characters, and some nice not entirely too dark bits of revolution going on--and hints of something more.
+[[Foundryside]]() was quite a ride, with an awesome magic system, great characters, and some nice not entirely too dark bits of revolution going on--and hints of something more.
 Shorefall takes all that... and turns it way the heck up to 11.

 <!--more-->